ooosbkf/turtlecoin-php-rpc-usage/README.md

 # Using
 You are now ready to visit your webserver and do your stuff, but before that we have to start the wallet daemon.
 You don't have a wallet? run on terminal/cmd<code>./walletd -g -w walletname</code> on Linux/Mac and <code>walletd.exe -g -w walletname</code> on Windows.
-Have a wallet already(or generated one yet)? you'r on the target line, just run <code>./walletd -w walletname --rpc-password thestrongestpasswordeversonoonecancrackit --daemon-address public.turtlenode.io</code> and <code>walletd.exe -w walletname --rpc-password thestrongestpasswordeversonoonecancrackit --daemon-address public.turtlenode.io</code> on Windows.
+Have a wallet already(or generated one yet)? you'r on the target line, just run
+<code>./walletd -w walletname --rpc-password thestrongestpasswordeversonoonecancrackit --daemon-address public.turtlenode.io</code> on Linux/Mac
+and <code>walletd.exe -w walletname --rpc-password thestrongestpasswordeversonoonecancrackit --daemon-address public.turtlenode.io</code> on Windows.
 # Be Happy
 Now you are finished, you can visit you webserver under localhost and have fun with turtlecoin!
 If you have too much money: TRTLuxns7wcNqnoBMjYrMEhRTQdq8AKcwi1G58uqfgdiMqhDZS1fyaAenTwKiPgryn5TQNukGkQScdVqExcLj9XE5EZWvw8Y9R5